top of page

 Kensons Farm is run by Liz and Hugh Collins and has been certified organic since 2001.

-The vegetable crops are spread between four 5-acre fields, an acre of summer plots and 2000m2 polytunnels.
-One of the most important crops is asparagus, which covers a further 3 acres.
-Our speciality seasonal crop is gem squash.
+The vegetable crops are spread between five 5-acre fields, an acre of summer plots and 2000m2 polytunnels.
+One of the most important crops is gem squash, which covers 3 acres on an annual rotation.
+One of our speciality seasonal crops is asparagus.

 The field crops are potatoes, brassicas, onions/leeks and carrot/parsnips, and squashes.
 These are the main vegetables for the period between late summer and early spring, either stored in the shed or braving the winter in the ground.